MsSonyDonna/IASC-2P02/blog.md

 Drucker, Johanna.
 “Humanities Approaches to Graphical Display.” *DHQ: Digital Humanities Quarterly: Humanities Approaches to Graphical Display*, 2011, www.digitalhumanities.org/dhq/vol/5/1/000091/000091.html.

+Hawkins, Richard A. “Use of Big Data in Historical Research.” *Big Data in the Arts and Humanities : Theory and Practice*, Taylor & Francis, 2018, pp. 77–87.

 “Horizon of Expectation.” *Wikipedia*, Wikimedia Foundation, 13 Jan.
 2019, en.wikipedia.org/wiki/Horizon_of_expectation.

 Kirschenbaum, Matthew.
 “What Is Digital Humanities and What’s It Doing in English Departments?” *Debates in the Digital Humanities*, dhdebates.gc.cuny.edu/debates/text/38.